MaraRinn/WOLF-Tutorial/notes.md

   + 7 Synthetics locally if it consumes its own polymer and exotic minerals production
 + Midlands
   + 90 Exotic Minerals
+  + Food
-  + 16 Fertilizer
+  + Fertilizer
-  + 40 Water
+  + Water
 + Poles
   + 40 Exotic Minerals
   + 40 Fertilizer
+  + import 8 substrate to make Material Kits

 With 24 Exotic Minerals to import, Greater Flats can then produce 20 Specialized Parts and 2 Synthetics.

 So rough plan:

 + Greater Flats for Alloys, some Material Kits
-+ Lowlands for Food, Water, 1 Synthetics, Exotic Minerals
++ Lowlands for Food, Water, 1 Synthetics for Minmus Station, Exotic Minerals
 + Midlands for Exotic Minerals, Food, Water, Fertilizer
 + Poles for Exotic Minerals
 + Greater Flats for Synthetics